-I have friends who will kill me over these rankings, but I gave this a shot with Tom Petty’s albums so why not for another of my all-time favorites, Mr. Feelings himself, Ryan Adams.
-I’m loving his new album Prisoner, so I decided to test myself and see where it ranked on my own list of his albums.
+I gave this a shot with Tom Petty’s albums so why not try again with another favorite artist, Ryan Adams.
 I should note this list does NOT include any of his compilations or live albums, none of his Whiskeytown stuff, or any of his many singles, bootlegs, unreleased tracks and albums, or side projects.
 Just Ryan Adams studio albums and his longer EPs.

 This one is a bit of an outlier album because it’s his only attempt at sci-fi metal/punk.
 As you can imagine, it’s not the genre for which he’s known, but like a handful of his other albums, it’s a tribute to one of his musical inspirations, specifically the band Voivod.
 It’s fast, it’s loud, it’s Adams screaming scratchy vocals over a frenetic robotic space opera.
 It’s exactly what you think it sounds like too—an acquired taste of an album that he made for himself above all else.
 Which is fine.
 But it ranks dead last for me.